digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{< tech-block >}}developer-agreement-contribution_YYYYMMDD.csv{{< /tech-block >}}

-#### Columns
+#### Column headers:

 {{% col-guidance name="developer-agreement-contribution" %}}
-Create a unique alphanumeric identifier for the contribution.
+Create a unique identifier for the contribution.
 If the identifier contains the developer-agreement number it will be easier to quickly identify the contribution as related to the agreement.
 For example, if the developer-agreement number is ROC100, the developer-contribution could be ROC100-1A, for example.
 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement" %}}